Theology that Works

 More Highlights

 Benjamin Quinn, assistant professor of theology and history of ideas, Southeastern Baptist Theological Seminary Note: This article explores a touchpoint for curricular integration from the ON’s annual curricular integration workshop.
-Co-laboring with the creator...
+What are gifts of the Spirit?...